"A special and extremely committed person" - farewell lecture by development economist Prof. Stephan Klasen, Ph.D.

 The event was accompanied by music by Amy and Henning Bloech.

-Stephan Klasen is Director of the Ibero-America Institute for Economic Research and Coordinator of the Research Centre "Poverty, Inequality, and Growth in Developing Countries" at the University of Göttingen.
+Stephan Klasen was Director of the Ibero-America Institute for Economic Research and Coordinator of the Research Centre "Poverty, Inequality, and Growth in Developing Countries" at the University of Göttingen.
 He studied at Harvard University where he received his doctorate in 1994.
-Following positions at the World Bank in Washington and South Africa, Kings College in Cambridge and the University of Munich, he has held the Chair of Development Economics at the University of Göttingen since 2003.
-He is a member of the UN Committee on Development Policy and was President of the European Development Research Network.
+Following positions at the World Bank in Washington and South Africa, Kings College in Cambridge and the University of Munich, he had held the Chair of Development Economics at the University of Göttingen since 2003.
+He was a member of the UN Committee on Development Policy and was President of the European Development Research Network.
 As a member of the Intergovernmental Panel on Climate Change, he contributed to the 5th Assessment Report 2014.
+He died on October 27, 2020, at the age of 54 after a long and severe illness.